rnnh/bioinfo-notebook/README.md

 After following these instructions, there will be a copy of the [bioinfo-notebook GitHub repo](https://www.github.com/rnnh/bioinfo-notebook/) on your system in the `~/bioinfo-notebook/` directory.
 This means there will be a copy of all the documents and scripts in this project on your computer.
-The `bioinfo-notebook` virtual environment, which includes all of the command line programs covered in this project, will also be installed on your Ubuntu system using [conda](docs/conda.md).
+If you are using Linux and run the [Linux setup script](docs/linux_setup.sh), the `bioinfo-notebook` virtual environment- which includes the majority of the command line programs covered in this project- will also be installed using [conda](docs/conda.md).

 **1.** This project is written to be used through a UNIX (Linux or Mac with macOS Mojave or later) operating system.
  If you are using a Windows operating system, begin with these pages on setting up Ubuntu (a Linux operating system):